 Because I’m normal, I’ve always loathed the sound of my own voice.
 But I’d been complimented on it so many times that I knew I was an outlier.
 Everyone else loved my voice.
 Until I quit smoking, that is.
 When I finished my last pack, and my chronic sore throats and laryngitis disappeared, so too did my perfect, Lauren Bacall-style rasp — and all the resulting admiration.

-I didn’t even realise what had happened until the first time I got sick as a non-smoker.
+I didn’t even realize what had happened until the first time I got sick as a non-smoker.
 My partner mentioned how cute I sounded with my hoarse voice, and it struck me: When was the last time someone had told me that?
-That’s when I realised there wasn’t anything inherently sexy about my voice.
+That’s when I realized there wasn’t anything inherently sexy about my voice.
 It had been the smoking-induced damage that people had loved.

 Husky voices are sexy.
 My own personal experience demonstrates this; so does what I’ve seen in pop culture.
 People love to love the raspy utterances of Scarlett Johansson, Emma Stone, Lindsay Lohan, Miley Cyrus, Clint Eastwood, Jon Bon Jovi, Kurt Cobain, and Chris Hemsworth.